dakshtrehan/Movie-Review-Classifier/README.md

 # Movie-Review-Classifier

-This aim is to classify movie reviews as positive/negative.
+The aim is to classify movie reviews as positive/negative.

 1. Problem type :- Classification
 2. Algorithm used :- Naive Bayes